EVENTS up to THE OFFICIAL NOMINATION OF BARACK FOR 2012

 Israel's President and regional leader Shimon Peres is visiting

-Athens for a three day visit
+Athens for a three day visit that is aiming at further developing

 the strong ties between the two countries.
 Greece, a country